cspartalis/duth_WebProgramming/README.md

-# My class project on "Web Programming" in Democritus University of Thrace
+# My class project on "Web Programming" at Democritus University of Thrace
+Professor: Alexandros Karakos

 The aim of the project is to create a website using:
 * html5